nelsonfrz/pastebox/README.md

 # Pastebox
-Write and share your texts online.
+Write and share your texts.